noursaidi/udmi/docs/specs/site_model.md

 configured appropriately.
 It's fundamentally the building model that describes the on-prem devices and how they communicate with the cloud.

-An site model directory shows specific examples of how this would be constructed for a complete site.
+A site model directory shows specific examples of how this would be constructed for a complete site.
 Typically, however, each site would have its own git repo (with the `cloud_iot_config.json` file in the repo root).
 For test and development, this only needs to be a on-disk directory.
 The [udmi_site_model](https://github.com/faucetsdn/udmi_site_model) repo
-provides an up-to-date example of what a site model might look like (actively used by some of the integraiton tests).
+provides an up-to-date example of what a site model might look like (actively used by some of the integration tests).

 At a high-level, the various constructs relevant to UDMI are (described in more detail below):
 * `cloud_iot_config.json`